ngocthily/Proofs-Line/README.md

   * A simple react popup component
 * react-paginate
   * A ReactJS component to render a pagination
+* Images and icons taken from Stack Overflow

 ## Features
 1. ### User Authorization